kanishq-9/kanishq-9/README.md

 - 👋 Hi, I’m @kanishq-9
-- 👀 I’m interested in React
+- 👀 I’m interested in Fullstack MERN
-- 🌱 I’m currently learning React Js
+- 🌱 I’m currently learning AI/ML
-- 💞️ I’m looking to collaborate on ??
+- 💞️ I’m looking to collaborate on new ideas to make realworld impact.
 - 📫 How to reach me purohitkanishq9@gmail.com

 <!---